weather-gov/weather.gov/README.md

 5. Refresh the Appearance page and notice new_weather_theme is now installed.
 6. Change title of the theme in `new_weather_theme.info.yml` file to a reader-friendly one, such as `New Weather`.

 That's it!
 Now when you make changes to theme files, they will sync to the Docker instance.
-Don't forget to commit your changes to `git`!
+Whenever you make a change to a __.twig__ template, make sure to __CLEAR ALL CACHES__ from the [Performance](http://localhost:8080/admin/config/development/performance) page.  *Configuration > Development > Performance*.